George Weah: Foreign policy

 Upon his election to office, Weah first made an official visit in Senegal to meet with President Macky Sall, to "strengthen the bond between the two countries".
-On 21 February 2018, Weah made his first official visit outside Africa, to France, meeting French President Emmanuel Macron.
+On 21 February 2018, Weah made his first official visit outside Africa, to France, meeting French president Emmanuel Macron.
 The meeting focused on improving the relationship between France and Liberia and also sought French help for a sports development project in Africa.
 The meeting was also attended by Didier Drogba, Kylian Mbappé and FIFA president Gianni Infantino.

 On 25 May 2018, following a meeting with President Weah, the Liberian Football Association president Musa Bility announced that Liberia would vote for the Canada–Mexico–United States World Cup bid, breaking ranks with the rest of Africa, who were voting for the Moroccan bid.

-Criticism
+He made a visit to China to congratulate Xi Jinping on his re-election of General Secretary of the Chinese Communist Party as well as the top leader of China.
+President Weah said he looked forward to further cementing the strong ties that exist between both countries since establishment between both nations.

-As President, Weah has come under criticism for inciting violence on opposition candidates including Telia Urey in 2019.
-On August 15, 2022, three senior members of Weah's cabinet were sanctioned by the United States for alleged corruption.
+In July 2023, he met with Israeli prime minister Benjamin Netanyahu to discuss topics of cementing ties, trade, cooperation on international affairs, peace, and security.